-Keep plenty of good quality food and fresh water immediately next to the nest after the birthing has ended.
+Keep plenty of good quality food and freshwater immediately next to the nest after the birthing has ended.
 She won’t want to leave her kittens, even to eat or use the litter box, so keeping them as near as possible will allow her to take care of her needs while still remaining near her kittens.
-It’s particularly important that she eat so that she can keep up her own energy and pass on nutrients to the nursing litter.
+It’s particularly important that she eats so that she can keep up her own energy and pass on nutrients to the nursing litter.

 For the first day or so, she may not get up at all; keep the food near her bed if possible.
 Lotto started giving birth at 8 am and never left the nest until 10 pm.
-She wen to her litter box, laid down for ten minutes and returned back to her kittens.
+She went to her litter box, laid down for ten minutes, and returned back to her kittens.

 The combined video of my dear cat Lotto giving birth to her five kittens:

 - How to Help a Cat Give Birth on Wikihow